 the maximum of light.Try sleep masks.If noise keeps you awake, try earplugs or white noise (a machine that uses static noise to drown out disturbing

-noise).Be sure that the temperature of the room is cool.Avoid any distractions like TVs, computers, or cell phones.
+noise).Be sure that the temperature of the room is cool.Avoid any distractions like TVs, computers, or cell phones in the bedroom.
 Noises and lights are distracting.
-Turn off computer screens a couple hours before bedtime.

-You may also want to consider taking some time to take a short walk outside during the day.
+Consider taking a short walk outside during the day.
 Sunlight or bright light may help you relax at night.

 Your body learns to respond to what you do out of habit.
 If you think about it, you have sleep habits too.
 Some of the things you may be doing make it hard for your body and mind to relax and unwind.
 A nightly routine will help make your body ready for sleep.
 Remember new habits take some time, so be patient and keep trying new things.

-Here are some things you should do in the daytime to be ready for a good sleep at night: Avoid stimulants such as caffeine (coffee, tea, cola,
+Use the daytime hours to get ready for sleep at night: Avoid stimulants such as caffeine (coffee, tea, cola,

 worrying and dealing with upsetting situations.Exercise regularly, but not within 3 hours of

-bedtime.Do not nap during the day, especially after 3 pm.
+bedtime.Try not to nap during the day, but especially not after 3 pm.

-There are also some changes you can make to your evening routine.
-See if some of these can work for you: Do not stay up too late.
-Make sleep a priority.Go to bed at the same time each night.Use your bed for sleep and sex only.Take a warm bath to relax before going to bed.
+There are also some changes you can make to your evening routine: Don't stay up too late.
+Make sleep a priority.Go to bed at the same time each night, even on your days off.Use your bed for sleep and sex only.Take a warm bath to relax before going to bed.

 Have a light snack about a few hours